greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ## <a id="topic28"></a>Viewing the Database Server Log Files

-Every database instance in Greenplum Database \(master and segments\) runs a PostgreSQL database server with its own server log file.
-Log files are created in the `log` directory of the master and each segment data directory.
+Every database instance in Greenplum Database \(coordinator and segments\) runs a PostgreSQL database server with its own server log file.
+Log files are created in the `log` directory of the coordinator and each segment data directory.

 ### <a id="topic29"></a>Log File Format